Map Options

 Most Homophobic Countries 2024

 Other countries are less welcoming.
-In these countries, not only is gay marriage unlawful, but simply being a member of the LGBTQ+ community can be considered a crime—punishable by death in some cases.
+In these countries, not only is gay marriage unlawful, but simply being a member of the LGBTQI+ community can be considered a crime—punishable by death in some cases.
 Countries that follow Sharia law are particularly likely to view homosexuality as a sin worthy of the death penalty.
 Moreover, even in countries in which homosexuality and other LGBTQI+-adjacent activities are legal, society at large may discriminate against the LGBTQI+ community, even to the point of subjecting LGBTQI+ individuals to violence.
 Brazil and Iran are often cited as examples of such a scenario.

 Creating a list of which countries are the most homophobic is a challenging process due to the facts that homophobia is both difficult to quantify and takes on a myriad of different forms.